rshaz2713/CampusBridge/README.md

 python manage.py migrate
 ```

 Any migration files that are created MUST be committed to GitHub so all team members can recreate the same database on their local machine.

-Do not commit db.sqlite3.
+**Do not commit db.sqlite3 to GitHub.**

 ## Git Practices